Click on a question below to see the answer. If you don't see your question, let us know so we can help!

 Sadly no. We are unable to fill prescriptions at our center.
 There are several retail pharmacies nearby though who would be happy to help you.
 Also, individual prescribers with an XDEA number may write prescriptions for things like Suboxone but we cannot fill their prescriptions here.
 You would still need to go to a retail pharmacy to fill these prescriptions.

 While we are not open on Sunday, we give every patient a take home dose for Sunday so they don't have to come to the center.
+This is the same for holidays we observe.
+Also, for a temporary period we are closed on Saturday which means we give each patient 2 take homes every week regardless of phase until this period is over.

 Patients can begin receiving more take home doses as early as 1 month, however, there is no standard scale as take home doses are largely based on how well a patient is following their treatment plan.
 Take homes are a privilege that ultimately rests with the patient but you can talk to your counselor and they can help you understand where you are and how to get to where you want to be.